fiware-austria/iot-frontend/README.md

 ## To do
 * More tests
+* Security isn't properly integrated at the client side (JWT isn't added to the request)

 ## Running unit tests
 Run `yarn test` to execute the client-side (Angular4) unit tests via [Jest](https://facebook.github.io/jest/).